-Born and raised in Jamaica, Tomisin Oluwole relocated to California alone at 17 years old in order to pursue a degree in Fashion Merchandising from California State University, Long Beach.
+Born and raised in Nigeria, Tomisin Oluwole relocated to California alone at 17 years old in order to pursue a degree in Fashion Merchandising from California State University, Long Beach.

 Seven years later, published poet and abstract artist Oluwole is continuing her education at CSULB to obtain her master’s degree in Linguistics, eager to take the next steps in her life.

 “Coming to Long Beach from a foreign country alone wasn’t always easy,” Oluwole said.
 “I faced cultural differences, language barriers, social differences, homesickness, but I’m proud of the person I’ve become as a result.
 I get to study what I love in a beautiful and welcoming community.”